 References and interesting additional points:

 In the article from WH2T – referenced above, the author points out that it is possible to use the horizontal loop as a top-hat on the coax with the coax becoming a vertical antenna even for lower bands than the loop is made for!
-So a 40m horizontal loop can operate as an 80m top loaded vertical!
-My attempts to do this have not been successful, so I cannot recommend it.
+So a 40m horizontal loop can operate as an 80m top-loaded vertical!
+My initial attempts to do this were not successful but read the report further down the page about my switched option.
 Of course YMMV.